Description

 Applying this definition to our asset in some examples:

-• The annual performance (CAGR) over 5 years of WisdomTree Europe Hedged Equity Fund is 7.2%, which is lower, thus worse compared to the benchmark SPY (14.7%) in the same period.
+• Looking at the annual return (CAGR) of 9.3% in the last 5 years of WisdomTree Europe Hedged Equity Fund, we see it is relatively smaller, thus worse in comparison to the benchmark SPY (14.6%)

 Volatility: